 The campus Red Team performs network and application penetration testing for various departments on campus as part of the overall university's information security strategy.
 During initial planning meetings, clients are often reticent to give permission for their application to be tested by a team of students.
 By introducing the ASVS and explaining to stakeholders that testing activities will be guided by this standard, and that the final report will include how the application performed against the standard, many concerns are immediately resolved.
 The ASVS is then used during scoping to help determine how much time and effort will be spent on the test.
 By using the predefined verification levels of the ASVS, the Red Team explains risk-based testing.
 This helps the client, stakeholders, and the team to come to an agreement on an appropriate scope for the application in question.

 Once testing begins, the Red Team uses the ASVS to organize activities and divide up the workload.
 By tracking which verification requirements have been tested and which are still pending, project managers for the team can easily see how the test is progressing.
 This leads to improved communication with clients and gives project managers the ability to better manage resources.
 Because the Red Team is composed primarily of students, most team members have multiple demands on their time from different courses.
-Well-defined tasks, based on individual verification requirements or entire categories, help team members know exactly what needs to be tested and allow them to provide accurate estimations on how long a task will take to complete.
+Well-defined tasks, based on individual verification requirements or entire categories, help team members know exactly what needs to be tested and allows them to provide accurate estimations on how long a task will take to complete.
 Reporting also benefits from the clear organization of the ASVS, as team members can write up a finding before moving on to the next task, effectively performing the majority of report writing concurrently with the penetration test.

 The Red Team organizes the final report around the ASVS, reporting the status of each verification requirement and providing further details where appropriate.
 This gives clients and stakeholders a good idea of where their application stands as measured by the standard, and is extremely valuable on follow-up engagements because it allows them to see how security has improved or regressed over time.
 Furthermore, stakeholders interested in how the application performed a specific category or categories can easily find out that information because the report format aligns so closely with the ASVS.
 The clear organization of the ASVS has also made it easier to train new team members on how to write a report when compared to the previous report format.